mosets/docs/fields.md

 Listings custom fields are not searchable.

-### Multi Dates {#fieldtype-multidates}
+### Multiple Dates {#fieldtype-multipledates}
-Multi Dates allows you to enter one or more dates by entering the dates directly or by selecting the date through the displayed calendar.
+Multiple Dates allows you to enter one or more dates by entering the dates directly or by selecting the date through the displayed calendar.
 If you're entering the dates manually, the dates must be entered in the following format, separated by comma(s):

 	YYYY-MM-DD